fw-ai-external/reward-kit/ISSUES.md

 The core developer guide and basic examples are now complete.
 These provide a solid foundation for developers to understand the basics of creating, testing, and deploying reward functions.

+### Completed Items

+1. ✅ Implement Schema Jaccard Distance Reward for function calling
+2. ✅ Implement LLM Judge Reward using GPT-4o-mini
+3. ✅ Create Composite Function Calling Reward
+4. ✅ Add documentation and examples for function calling rewards

 ### Next Priority Items

-1. Implement Schema Jaccard Distance Reward for function calling
-2. Implement LLM Judge Reward using GPT-4o-mini
-3. Create Composite Function Calling Reward
-4. Add documentation and examples for function calling rewards
-5. Add advanced topics documentation
+1. Add advanced topics documentation
+2. Create deployment guide documentation
+3. Develop reference implementation templates
+4. Create practical examples and cookbooks

 The documentation can be found in the `docs/` directory with the following structure:
 - `docs/developer_guide/`: Core concepts and usage guides